 Making the perfect boiled eggs that are easy to peel is truly a culinary mystery, one that I have tried and failed to perform accurately for years and years until I discovered this amazing method that makes hard boiled eggs easy to peel.
 Every.
 Single Time.

 - 12 Eggs (Two weeks old and pastured)

 - Large Pot (Like this.
 Big enough to fit all of the eggs and at least an inch of water)

-- Choose Old Eggs: My brother David (who’s a culinary wizard) taught me that the trick to boiling eggs that will peel easily is to make sure that they are old.
-This is because as an egg ages, carbon dioxide (which is a weak acid) leaks out through the pores in the egg’s shell, making the egg white less acidic, and the more acidic the egg is, the harder it is to peel.
+- Choose Old Eggs: The trick to boiling eggs that will peel easily is to make sure they are old.
+This is because as an egg ages, carbon dioxide (which is a weak acid) leaks out through the pores in the egg’s shell, making the egg whites less acidic, and the more acidic the egg is, the harder it is to peel.
 We get our eggs fresh from a neighbor who raises pastured chickens, and I always set one or two dozen eggs aside to “age”.
 Fresh eggs need about two weeks to age, but one week will be better than nothing.
 If you get your eggs from the store, they will obviously not be as fresh and need less time to “age”.

 - Cook Your Eggs: Place your eggs in a large pot and cover with enough cool to lukewarm water so that they are well submerged.
 Add a teaspoon of salt which will help the whites from leaking if the shell cracks.
 Turn the burner to an 8 or 9 (medium high heat) until the water boils.
 Turn the burner off and set a timer for eight minutes.Eggs Boiling